BBQ recipes, product reviews, & how-to's

 Simmer down now!

 After an hour of waiting and occasionally stirring and drooling, remove the lid and add the kidney beans.
-Make sure to drain the kidney beans before pouring into the pot.
+Make sure to rinse and drain the kidney beans before pouring into the pot.
 Keep on simmer for 20 minutes, this time uncovered.

 Simmer, simmer, simmer time!